- The development of cold sores is related to 2 herpes simplex viruses: herpes

 - Accompanied by symptoms of systemic illness (fever, swollen glands)

 - Frequent recurrences (>6 per year), since chronic prophylactic therapy may be more appropriate.
 Note: you may still prescribe for the current episode.

 - Unable to confirm patient's diagnosis of cold sore and more serious condition (see Differential Assessment above) is suspected.
-Refer to patient's primary care provider for further investigation and supervised therapy
+Refer to patient's primary care provider for further investigation and supervised therapy.

 - Patients should keep the area clean using mild soap and water and avoid touching the lesion to prevent autoinoculation and spread of HSV.